Circa has succeeded in bringing the luxury of top resorts on the Strip to Downtown Las Vegas.

 Circa’s location at the head of Fremont Street means there are an enormous amount of things to do nearby.
 If roulette is your game, head over to Plaza and play their player-friendly single-zero variant which is typically available at a $10 minimum bet.

-Visiting the Las Vegas Arts District is commonly an afterthought, or completely overlooked by most, but if you enjoy craft beer, antique shopping, or art galleries, it could be right up your alley.
+Visiting the Las Vegas Arts District is commonly an afterthought, or completely overlooked by most.
+If you enjoy craft beer, antique shopping, or art galleries, it could be right up your alley.

 If Las Vegas history interests you, ensure you stop into Golden Gate across the street from Circa which was first opened in 1906 and offers some really interesting windows into the past.

-At the end of the day, Circa’s positioning downtown means there more things to do nearby than we could possibly list here.
+At the end of the day, Circa’s positioning downtown means there more things to do nearby than I could possibly list here.